 StackHawk’s official Jira Cloud integration.

 The StackHawk Jira integration lets you identify and track scan findings within your Atlassian Jira Cloud workspace.
 The integration consists of a Jira App that has to be first installed into your Jira Cloud workspace from the Atlassian Marketplace (admin privileges required), and then connected back to a StackHawk Organization with a Integration Token to support communication with StackHawk.

 - HawkScan findings can send and associate scanner findings to a Jira Workspace as new or existing Jira Issue.

 - You must have a StackHawk account.

 You must have login permissions to the Jira workspace you wish to add the integration to.

 You must have sufficient administration permissions to install add-ons to your Jira workspace.

 With this integration you authorize StackHawk with the following Jira scopes:

 - Read access to the connected Jira workspace

 - Write access to the connected Jira workspace

 The StackHawk for Jira App will first need to be installed from the Atlassian marketplace, before it can be connected to a StackHawk organization.

-- Visit the Jira Integration page in StackHawk
+- Log into StackHawk and visit the Jira Integration page in StackHawk

 - Click the

 Installto add the app in your Jira workspace and go through installation process.
 Once completed, you can press

-Once the StackHawk application has been installed in Jira, a one-time verification token from StackHawk needs to be manually copied into Jira to authorize the new application.
+Once the StackHawk add-on has been installed in Jira, a one-time integration token from StackHawk needs to be copied into Jira to connect the Jira Workspace with your StackHawk organization.

 - After installing the app from the Marketplace, go to the Jira page in StackHawk.

-- Copy the UUID key.
+- Copy the UUID integration token.
 Note: this key is time-sensitive, and will expire after one hour.

 - In Jira Cloud, go to

 Apps > Manage Your Apps > StackHawk for Jira > Get Started.

 You can verify the Jira App installation at any time after configuring a integration token.

 - Go to the Jira page in StackHawk.

 - You should see a

 Connected to: <your workspace URL>, which indicates the integration has been linked to that Jira Workspace.